Phantom of the Opera in Broadway NYC: everything you need to know about the musical

 Should I eat dinner before the musical?

 Be careful!
 As the saying goes, "When in Rome, do as the Romans do," a famous piece of advice that recommends adapting to the customs and habits of a place.
-In the US, dinner is eaten very early, between 5 and 7 p.m., so you might want to grab a bite to eat before the musical, because you may find that many restaurants are closed when you leave.
+In the US, dinner is eaten very early, between 5 and 7 p.m., so you might want to consider having a snack before the musical, because when you leave, you may find that many restaurants are closed.

-If you're more into the silver screen, I'm sure you'll love Bubba Gump , a restaurant inspired by one of my favorite movies , Forrest Gump.
-In this case, their specialty isn't chocolate cookies like the movie's main character, but fish and seafood.
+If you're more into cinema , I'm sure you'll love Bubba Gump restaurant, inspired by one of my favorite movies, Forrest Gump.
+In this case, their specialty isn't chocolate bonbons like the movie's protagonist, but fish and seafood.

-And if you're still hungry, here's a complete food guide to the 10 best places to eat in New York.
-Bon appetit!
+And if you're still hungry, here's a complete gastronomic guide to the 10 best places to eat in New York.
+Bon appétit!

 Prices: from €17 per person on average.